On-Premises to Cloud Enterprise-Grade Security

 By using source-based encryption in all CTERA Cloud Storage Gateways and end-point software Agents, CTERA effectively creates a VPN for cloud storage, in which the customer has all data encrypted before it is sent to the cloud.
-CTERA uses enterprise-grade AES-256 (Advanced Encryption Standard) encryption, which s a highly secure encryption algorithm, approved for protecting U.S. government classified material, and widely used by financial institutions.
+CTERA uses enterprise-grade AES-256 (Advanced Encryption Standard) encryption, a highly secure encryption algorithm approved for protecting U.S. government classified material and widely used by financial institutions.
 The data is then stored in its encrypted state in the cloud.

 Users also have the option of encrypting local volumes on CTERA Cloud Storage Gateways, further protecting their data in case of physical theft of the appliance or its hard drives.

 Private Encryption keys

 CTERA Portal allows each user to choose either a private key derived from a personal encryption passphrase, or to accept an automatically generated key.
 The system administrator has full control over the choices of encryption keys given to users, according to the security policies of the organization.

 Furthermore, in CTERA Portal, the metadata and keys to the protected data are stored separately from the data itself, so that they may remain behind the organization's firewall regardless of where the data resides.
 This way, encrypted data can be stored in public or private cloud while the customer retains exclusive ownership of the keys and metadata.
 This means that a cloud storage provider never has access to the keys nor can it grant access to a third party without the customer's consent and knowledge.